What is this going to cost?

-- Salt – Also necessary free choice in LOOSE form, but fairly inexpensive ($4-15 per 50# bag).
+- Salt – Also necessary free choice in LOOSE form, but fairly inexpensive ($4-8 per 50# bag, though Redmond natural type salt with selenium is more – $15-18).
 We pay a little more for the selenium salt, as our area is deficient.

 - Straw – Usually one of the easiest cost-effective forms of bedding.
-Prices are around $1-4/bale (higher at stores).
+Prices are around $2-4/bale (higher at stores, possibly $8-12/bale).
 Usage depends on how your stalls are built.
 Freestalls would use a lot less bedding daily than box stalls, for example.
 (FREESTALLS can take your bedding budget from excruciatingly high to pleasantly minimal!)
 Straw is important because a cow is very heavy and straw adds a springy foundation for her to lie on.
 Average about ½ bale per day.

-- Shavings – Always look for actual shavings rather than “sawdust” if possible.
+- Shavings – Where we live, they’re free if we load and haul them.
+Some mills charge $10-40 per load.
+Always look for actual shavings rather than “sawdust” if possible.
 Shavings are important to help cut down on moisture in the bedding.
 A combination “pack” of shavings and straw is ideal soft bedding for a cow, if you live in a location where shavings are available.

 - Sand – If you have the facilities for sand, this provides a very clean and soft bedding that does not produce bacterial growth like other bedding can.
 Most large producers shy away from sand unless their manure handling can tolerate sand.
 On a small farm, it would work well.
 (We did sand on the bottom topped with some straw on top.